jan-r/FrankenClock/readme.md

 Project status:
 ---------------

-* Bit sampler is working, including a PLL that stabilizes the
+* Bit sampler works, including a PLL that stabilizes the sampling window
+* Temperature and humidity measurement works
+* Display still only shows debug output

+* Still needs a full error-free DCF77 cycle (58 bits) to sync
+* No error correction yet, only error detection

 Components:
 -----------